 - the hospital you most regularly use – ask for an alert to be put in your medical record.

-Reviewing your advance care plan
+Reviewing your advance care directive

 - you have been hospitalised for a severe or ongoing illness